openqda/user-docs/docs/projects/manage.md

 opens the project management views in the right panel.

 ## Overview
-This is the default for a selected project.
+This is the default view for a selected project.
-Here you can edit your project information or delete the entire project, including all it's data.
+Here you can edit your project information, view and select the added sources, or delete the entire project, including all it's data.

 ![project overview](../public/img/create_project/project_overview.png)